Acquisition Financing Lenders: Unleashing Business Potential | 7 Park Avenue Financial

 ACQUISITION LOANS IN CANADA FOR A NEWLY ACQUIRED BUSINESS STRATEGY

-Business acquisition financing in Canada, when successful, requires that the finance component of the transaction be not' built on sand' when looking at target companies.
+When successful, business acquisition financing in Canada requires that the transaction's finance component not be' built on sand' when looking at target companies.

 WHAT IS ACQUISITION FINANCING?

 Acquisition finance is simply the sourcing of business capital to purchase another company.
-In traditional and alternative finance, successful acquisition financing via acquisition financing lenders allows buyers to meet their purchase goals with resources and capital to complete a transaction.
+In traditional and alternative finance, successful acquisition financing via bank or non-bank lenders allows buyers to meet their purchase goals with resources and capital to complete a transaction.

 Many businesses wish to avoid equity from a third-party investment source as that solution dilutes ownership versus a bank loan or commercial finance firm solution.

-WHICH METHOD OF FINANCING A BUSINESS PURCHASE MAKES SENSE FOR YOUR BUSINESS ACQUISITION LOAN?
+WHICH METHOD OF FINANCING A BUSINESS PURCHASE MAKES SENSE FOR YOUR ACQUISITION LOAN?

 HOW DOES ACQUISITION FINANCING WORK?

-More significant transactions in Canada can be facilitated by private equity and venture capital type funding, but those are not for most businesses in the SME/SMB sector.
-In some cases acquiring firms may choose to remain separate entities.
+Private equity and venture capital funding can facilitate more significant transactions in Canada, but those are not for most businesses in the SME/SMB sector.
+In some cases, acquiring firms may choose to remain separate entities.

 THE CASH FLOW LOAN

-While a cash flow loan is almost always more expensive than traditional bank term loans, it is more flexible and can often carry a large part of the total financing needed to complete a deal.
-This loan ranks 2nd behind any secured debt, and hence it's 'subordinate' to the secured finance part of the transaction.
+While a cash flow loan / mezzanine financing is almost always more expensive than traditional bank term loans, it is more flexible.
+It can often carry much of the total funding needed to complete a deal.
+This loan ranks 2nd behind any secured debt; hence, it's 'subordinate' to the secured finance part of the transaction.
 Certain conditions around cash flow must be met.

 UNSECURED BUSINESS ACQUISITION LOANS